lirtsman/devhelper-cli/README.md

 - `coverage.html`: HTML report with color-coded coverage visualization

 For more details about testing guidelines, refer to the [TESTING.md](TESTING.md) document.

+### CI/CD

+This project uses GitHub Actions for continuous integration and delivery:

+- **CI Workflow**: Runs on all pull requests to `main` and `develop` branches to ensure code quality
+  - Builds the application on multiple platforms
+  - Runs all tests with coverage reporting
+  - Performs code linting

+- **Release Workflow**: Triggered when a tag is pushed
+  - Creates a GitHub Release
+  - Builds binaries for multiple platforms
+  - Attaches binaries to the release

+- **Format Workflow**: Automatically formats Go code on push

+### Contributing

+We welcome contributions to the DevHelper CLI!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information on how to contribute to the project, including:

+- Branching strategy
+- Versioning approach
+- Commit message format
+- Pull request process
+- Development setup
+- Release process

+#### Branching Strategy

+We follow a modified GitFlow branching strategy:

+- `main` - Production code, tagged with releases
+- `develop` - Integration branch for features
+- Feature branches - `feature/description` for new features
+- Bugfix branches - `bugfix/description` for bug fixes
+- Release branches - `release/vX.Y.Z` for release preparation
+- Hotfix branches - `hotfix/vX.Y.Z` for urgent fixes

+#### Versioning

+We follow [Semantic Versioning](https://semver.org/) for version numbers:

+- **MAJOR** version for incompatible API changes (X.y.z)
+- **MINOR** version for backward-compatible functionality (x.Y.z)
+- **PATCH** version for backward-compatible bug fixes (x.y.Z)

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

 ## Usage